hapax/hapax.github.io/assets/teaching.md

 itself; and if it's not a member of itself, by definition it is a member of itself.
 Neither can be true, so the big set can't exist without breaking the universe.
-Even more surprisingly, Russell's paradox can be jerry-rigged into a clever argument that there are different sorts of infinity!
+This is more than a novelty; Russell's paradox can be jerry-rigged into an argument that there are different sorts of infinity!
-This is a sort of power that philosophers, using mere words, could only dream of.
+This is the sort of power that philosophers, using mere words, could only dream of.
 I saw that maths could be deep and bewitchingly strange.